adambard/learnxinyminutes-docs/sql.html.markdown

 comments end with an asterisk followed by a forward slash.
 */

--- Create and delete a database.
-Database and table names are case-sensitive.
+-- Create a database.
+Database and table names are often case-sensitive.
-CREATE DATABASE someDatabase;
+CREATE DATABASE employee;
-DROP DATABASE someDatabase;

 -- Use a particular existing database.
 USE employees;